dfds-data/dfds-ds-toolbox/README.md

 # Introduction
 This repo is intended to contain a packaged toolbox of some neat, frequently-used data science code snippets and functions.
 The intention is that the classes should be compatible with the [sklearn](https://scikit-learn.org/stable/) library.

+Have a look at https://dfds-dstoolbox-docs.s3.eu-central-1.amazonaws.com/index.html for user guide.

 Already implemented:
 * Feature selector for regression problems
 * Model selector for regression and classification problems